Medications Used in Addiction Treatment

 When it comes to alcohol detox and withdrawal, delirium tremens is rare, but it can be deadly.
 Untreated, the mortality rate is as high as 37%.
 Conversely, early and effective treatment reduces the mortality rate to 5%.

 Even with other substances, detox and withdrawal can be dangerous even if it’s not life-threatening.
 The side effects of detox and withdrawal include physical manifestations of permanent loss of smell because of nasal septum perforation, muscle weakness in multiple areas of the body because of the loss of nerve function, and adverse liver effects.
 Mental side effects include the inability to remember things, loss of cognition, and personality changes.
 The brain chemistry can be irrevocably altered, and even if you “beat the addiction,” you could evermore be a different person.
+Even when looking at the effects of teen vaping, it’s clear that this behavior can lead to long-term brain development changes and a heightened risk of addiction.

 What Medications Are Used to Treat Addiction?